-One fair-quality observational study evaluated the accuracy of a questionnaire in identifying pregnant women with elevated blood lead levels (Appendixes B1, C1).
-For this study, four relevant questions from the 5-question CDC questionnaire designed for identifying children at risk were used, with the exclusion of one item on point source industrial lead exposure.
-The study demonstrated that women with a positive response to at least one of the four questions were more likely to have elevated blood lead than those who answered negatively to all four questions (RR 2.39, 95% CI 1.17 to 4.89; p=0.01).
-The CDC questionnaire had a sensitivity of 75.7% in the study and a sensitivity of 46.2%.
-The most predictive single item was 'home built before 1960.'
+One fair-quality observational study45 included in the prior USPSTF review evaluated the accuracy of a questionnaire for identifying pregnant women with elevated BLLs using four questions from the five-question 1991 CDC questionnaire designed for identifying children at risk (N=314) (Appendixes B1 and C1).
+Women with a positive response to at least one of the four questions were more likely to have elevated BLLs than those who answered negatively to all four questions (RR, 2.39 [95% CI, 1.17 to 4.89]; P=0.01).
+However, diagnostic accuracy was poor, with a sensitivity of 75.7 percent and specificity of 46.2 percent.
+The most predictive single item was a "home built before 1960."